Er-Devanshu/Churn-Prediction/README.md

 2. Data collection and cleaning
-	From check data it appears there are 11 Rows out of total 7043 (0.15%) has “null” values in total charges so these rows are removed from data sets
-	Converted the “Total charges” and monthly charges” variable from floating to numeric type to ensure only positive charges
+i.
+From check data it appears there are 11 Rows out of total 7043 (0.15%) has “null” values in total charges so these rows are removed from data sets ii.
+Converted the “Total charges” and monthly charges” variable from floating to numeric type to ensure only positive charges

 3. Feature Selection & engineering
 In feature selection, we analyzed the problem statement to figure that Churn is the critical factor that we need analyze from customers tenure type, contract data

 4. Exploratory Data Analysis (EDA)
 In this EDA we analyzed the key trends of the Customer

-i.
-Percent of Churn in data

-ii.
-Contract vs Tenure basis
-As shown below in the chart that the Churn was more visible in month-to month contract compare to 1 year or 2 Year contract.

-iii.
-Churn by Contract type

-The above chart shows 43% Churn is seen in Monthly contractual customers as compare to 11% in 1 year and 3% in 2-year contractual customers.

-iv.
-Churn by Monthly charges

 5. Model building and Model diagnostic
 The model building followed the approach to divide the data into 70-30 where 70% data were used for training the model and 30% rows were used to test the model accuracy.